 3.2 A ticket is issued to the visitor once and only grants the holder of the ticket (once-only) access to the event and the event location.
 The parking areas of the event are only accessible for vehicles of visitors who are in possession of a valid ticket to the event.

 3.6 The visitor is not allowed to sell or resell the tickets for commercial purposes or to provide them to third parties or to refer to the tickets in commercial advertisements.

-3.7 If the visitor makes his ticket available free of charge or via fanSALE to third parties for no consideration and for non-commercial reasons, the visitor will be obliged in such cases to impose all of his/her obligations arising from the agreement with the Organisation or these general terms and conditions on those third parties in full.
-The visitor guarantees that the aforementioned third parties will comply with all of those obligations.
+3.8 If the visitor makes his ticket available free of charge or via fanSALE to third parties, he is in that case obliged to impose all his obligations under the agreement with the organisation or these general terms and conditions on those third parties.
+The visitor guarantees that the aforementioned third parties (will) fulfill all these obligations.

-3.8 The organisation can decide to sell personalised tickets.
+3.9 The organisation can decide to sell personalized tickets.
 The organisation is entitled (but not obliged) to verify the identity of the holder of the ticket in order to establish that the holder is the customer and, if this is not the case, to refuse the holder entrance to the event.

-4.1 The agreement between organization and visitors on purchasing accommodations (festitent, karten, festipi, group tent or camper/caravan tickets, The Reverb tent, The Princeton tent, The Deville tent) at Best Kept Secret’s web store (easycamping.bestkeptsecret.nl) transpires as soon as one or more items from the web store are ordered and purchased.
+4.1 The agreement between organisation and visitors on purchasing pre-pitched tent accommodations (FestiTent, KarTent, camper/caravan tickets, The Reverb tent, The Princeton tent, The Deville tent) at Best Kept Secret’s web store (bestkeptsecret.nl/accommodation) transpires as soon as one or more items from the web store are ordered and purchased.

 4.2 The visitor will only receive their ticket order once the transaction is complete.
 The delivery of the order will happen on location at the start of the event.

 4.4 Information, such as announcements and price quotes relating to the event and/or corresponding products, will be administered and displayed as accurately as possible.
-Additional costs like reservation costs, payments and/or delivery of products may be higher than the prices displayed by the organization at the web store.
-The organization will not accept accountability for potential error or incompleteness in the aforementioned information provided.
+Additional costs like reservation costs, payments and/or delivery of products may be higher than the prices displayed by the organisation at the web store.
+The organisation will not accept accountability for potential error or incompleteness in the aforementioned information provided.

 4.5 Accommodation tickets will be sent to the visitor 7 days prior to the event at the very least, provided that the rental transaction has been made.
 After receiving the ticket orders, visitors are required to check their validity.
-If the visitor’s ticket orders aren’t received in time, or if there are uncompleted defects and errors detected, the visitor is required to send a written statement (by letter or e-mail) to the organization.
-If a ticket sent by electronic transmission (like e-mail for instance) has a barcode contingent of the organization, the visitor needs to take secure measures to confirm that the ticket is safely sent.
-The organization doesn’t guarantee confidentiality or reception of ticket orders.
+If the visitor’s ticket orders aren’t received in time, or if there are uncompleted defects and errors detected, the visitor is required to send a written statement (by letter or e-mail) to the organisation.
+If a ticket sent by electronic transmission (like email for instance) has a barcode contingent of the organisation, the visitor needs to take secure measures to confirm that the ticket is safely sent.
+The organisation doesn’t guarantee confidentiality or reception of ticket orders.

 Article 5 Accommodation and entry

-5.4 The organization will not hold accountability for item loss, theft, damage or injury caused by or to users of any particular means of accommodation.
+5.4 The organisation is not liable for item loss, theft, damage or injury caused to or by users of the accommodation.

 Article 6 Liability

-6.3 If and to the extent the Organisation should be liable for any damage sustained by the visitor despite the provisions above, said liability will be limited at all times to the direct damage – and therefore excludes indirect or immaterial damage – up to the amount that will be paid out pursuant to the Organisation’s statutory liability insurance and only if it is required by law to do so.
-In such cases, the Organisation is also liable if the visitor notifies the Organisation of the defect without delay, whereby the Organisation is also afforded the opportunity to comply with the obligation as yet, and if the Organisation continues not to comply with the obligation even after that notice of default has been served.
+6.3 To the extent that the organisation should be liable for any damage sustained by the visitor despite the provisions above, said liability will be limited at all times to the direct damage – and therefore excludes indirect or immaterial damage – up to the amount that will be paid out pursuant to the organisation’s statutory liability insurance and only if it is required by law to do so.
+In such cases, the organisation is also liable if the visitor notifies the organisation of the defect without delay, whereby the organisation is also afforded the opportunity to comply with the obligation as yet, and if the organisation continues not to comply with the obligation even after that notice of default has been served.

-Article 7 Cancellation or relocation of the Event
+Article 7 Force majeure, cancellation or rescheduling of the event

 Article 8 House rules